gatsbyjs/gatsby/packages/gatsby-source-contentful/README.md

 Additional config which will get passed to [Contentfuls JS SDK](https://github.com/contentful/contentful.js#configuration).

-Use this with caution, you might override values this plugin sets for you to connect to Contentful.
+Use this with caution, you might override values this plugin does set for you to connect to Contentful.

 ## Notes on Contentful Content Models